 What are some ways to earn links from other websites?

 Directories are still important for Local SEO.
 When we work with local businesses, we use Whitespark Local Citation finder to search for directories competitors are listed on but the client isn’t.

 Then we prioritize by sorting those business listing directories by domain authority.

-out those listings (with precise Name, Address Phone Number), sometimes by hiring a freelancer through Upwork
+Last, we build out those listings (with precise Name, Address Phone Number), sometimes by hiring a freelancer through Upwork.

 Other Backlinks to go after